 However, Grand Seiko is the antithesis of mass production.
 The manufacturing capacity of Grand Seiko is relatively small, with much hand craftsmanship employed in order to bring the watches into being.
 The GS logo adorning a timepiece confers a totally different ownership proposition from its more commonplace sibling, Seiko.
-Furthermore, while there are some quartz models in the Grand Seiko catalogue, there are also some incredible mechanical timepieces which incorporate a multitude of talents that I find difficult to ignore.
+Furthermore, while there are some quartz models in the Grand Seiko catalog, there are also some incredible mechanical timepieces that incorporate a multitude of talents that I find difficult to ignore.

 This year, at Baselworld 2014, Grand Seiko did not disappoint with a delectable feast of horological delicacies.
 Indeed, I have been yearning to buy a Grand Seiko for a while and this year’s array of novelties provided a mouth-watering prospect to tempt me into parting with my own hard-earned funds.
 Two models particularly stood out as exceptional and currently occupy my nocturnal thoughts, piquing my avaricious tendencies.

 Grand Seiko has produced three versions of the model.
 Namely, a limited edition model, featuring a verdant green dial and restricted to only 600 pieces, and two non-limited variants, with white and black dials.
 The distinctive green dial is said to be inspired by Mt.
-Iwate, a mountain visible from the brand’s Shizukuishi Watch Studio where all Grand Seiko mechanical watches are designed, manufactured and assembled by hand.
+Iwate, a mountain visible from the brand’s Shizukuishi Watch Studio where all Grand Seiko mechanical watches are designed, manufactured, and assembled by hand.

 The case is based on the gorgeous 44GS design, a model revealed at Baselworld 2013 which stole my heart with its unique brand of classicism.
 I reviewed this watch on Escapement last year and have said much about its many qualities that are distilled to a matchless standard.

 A notable aspect of Grand Seiko is its profound talent at polishing steel.
-Indeed, the silk-like, blemish free surface of the case band, bracelet and bezel is probably the most impressive stainless steel ensemble I have ever felt.
+Indeed, the silk-like, blemish-free surface of the case band, bracelet, and bezel is probably the most impressive stainless steel ensemble I have ever felt.

-The inside of the bracelet features sculpted, smooth, concave links which softly kiss the skin with a notable lightness.
+The inside of the bracelet features sculpted, smooth, concave links that softly kiss the skin with a notable lightness.
 The elevated comfort of the bracelet cannot be overstated.
 The watch, courtesy of its discreet diameter of 40 mm, resides on the wrist gently and such is its ethereal presence, it feels almost like a second skin.

 Whilst I like the SBGA107, I prefer the steel models, the SBGA103 and SBGA105, both of which share the same case and bracelet ensemble.
 They are both very beautiful.
 The silvery-white variant has a pure and chaste character.
 Close examination reveals exquisite dial detail, with a textured surface that engages with light in charming discourse.